Azure/Spark-Operationalization-On-Azure/README.md

 Once you have installed MobaXTerm, open an SSH session to the DSVM.

+### Provision ACR
-Run the following command to provision your ACR and ACS:
+Run the following command to provision your ACR:

 	ACR/ACR

 The ACR provisioning will complete quickly.
 Record the ACR Home, User, and Password information.

+## Provision ACS (For RRS production "cluster" deployment only)
+Run the following command to provision your ACS:

 Leave the session open until the ACS setup completes.

+### Edit the environment config file
 In Moba xTerm, start a second SSH session.
 Note: Do not open a new window on your current session.

 In the new SSH session, change directory to the azureml folder: